Waseth/Waseth-Portfolio/README.md

 - “About Me” section layout and content
 - Skills section with cards and icons
 - Projects section
+- Contact Form section
+- Footer section

+---

 ###  What I Learned:
 - How to use **AOS (Animate On Scroll)** to animate elements for a more dynamic experience
 - How to properly fit an image inside a card without distortion
 - How to apply a **hover bounce effect** on buttons using CSS transitions
 - How to make an entire card clickable and link it to a specific page
+- How to use formspree to submit messages to a specific email even without a backend
+- How to add font awesome icons to your html code